 You Wake Up Tired And In Pain

-If you went to bed with no pain but woke up feeling fatigued, it could indicate that your mattress is the problem.
+If you went to bed with no pain but keep waking up feeling fatigued, it could indicate that your mattress is the problem.
 In addition, you may wake up with back and joint pains and sometimes even headaches.

 The best way to tell if the mattress is the issue is if you can get rid of the pain after a few stretches.
 A firm mattress with excellent support will not cause you tiredness and waking up with back pain.